 Interested candidates should submit a cover letter and resume to Starboard Leadership Consulting at the following address firstname.lastname@example.org.
 The cover letter and resume should contain detailed information concerning work experience, past successes, leadership experience and qualifications.
 Please be prepared to provide contact information for professional references upon request.

 Paper copies may be sent to Lisa Belyea, Starboard Leadership Consulting, 84 Harlow Street, Bangor, Maine, 04401, but electronic submission of materials is preferred.
 No phone inquiries, please.
-Review of applications will begin on January 14, 2019.
+Applications will be considered on a rolling basis until the position is filled.